tmcgilchrist/slide_machine/README.markdown

 Player => handles state of current presentation, ie current slide, current deck.

+Have multiple views backed by the same model or collection?
+Provide a DeckThumbnailView and a DeckView backed by the decks collection.
+One shows an image, or author name, while the other shows just the title?

+What does the tagName and ClassName within a view do again?

  NOTES:
 Render all 3 views on the page when the main page is hit, hide any that we don't need.

+ Javascript Questions:

+ - what is the pattern for JS object initialisation?
+How does it interact with JSON?